 Furthermore, advanced in vitro systems such as the organ-on-a-chip technology, offer the next level of complexity introducing microfluidic channels that reproduce blood and/or airflow just as in the human body.

-The main difference between in vitro and ex vivo assays is that the former is simply a cell system established in a cell culture laboratory whereas the latter is a tissue not created artificially but directly taken from a living organism.
+The main difference between in vitro and ex vivo assays is that the former is simply a cell system established in a cell culture laboratory.
+In contrast, the latter is a tissue not created artificially but directly taken from a living organism.
 The level of cellular complexity is therefore superior in an ex vivo system and implies a minimal alteration of the organism’s natural conditions.

 Some ex vivo assays are simple and just use lymphocytes extracted from whole blood but others involve the use of tissue slices from the liver or the brain which retain the original cytoarchitecture and intercellular connections.
 The culture and maintenance of these complex tissues are known as organotypic cultures.
 There are other ex vivo studies where whole organs might be used.
 This is the case of bovine corneas used for testing ocular corrosives under the eye irritation test OECD 437.